takafreak/pygeocode/README.md

 42.3587344, -71.0562932, 53 State Street, Boston, MA 02109
 ```

-# How to use with multiple addresses
+# How to generate geocode for multiple addresses
 1. Alternatively, if you want to generate geocode for multiple addresses, create text file as follows.
 Keep each address per line, save the file as UTF-8 encoding without BOM (byte order mark).
 You can combine multiple international addresses in local language.
 For example, an address in the US and an address in Japan.
 See example below.
 ```text
 53 State Street, Boston, MA 02109